 Doctoral Student Forms are submitted electronically through DocuSign unless otherwise noted.
-For more information, see https://graduateschool.uncc.edu/current-students/graduation-clearance/doctoral-checklist.
+For more information, see https://graduateschool.charlotte.edu/current-students/graduation-clearance/doctoral-checklist.
 A copy of each form will be included in the student's program file.
-The newest versions of forms are at the Graduate School's website: http://graduateschool.uncc.edu/current-students/forms.
+The newest versions of forms are at the Graduate School/s website.